 Mar 2013: Cairn and ONGC have commenced production from Aishwariya, the third largest field in the Rajasthan Block (RJ-ON-90/1).
 The Mangala, Bhagyam and Aishwariya (MBA) fields in the Barmer basin currently contribute over 23% of India’s oil production.

 Feb 2013: Cairn has approval to drill exploration wells on the Rajasthan block that will help it boost output to 215,000 bbls per day by March 2014.
 These will be the first exploration wells on the block in over 5 years.
 The Mangala oilfield went onstream in 2009 and 170,000 bbls per day are now produced from the block.
 Cairn plans to drill 30 exploration wells over a period of just over a year.

-Jan 2013: Reliance has shut its eighth well on the Dhirubhai-1 and 3 (D1&D3) gas fields in the Krishna Godavari basin, KG-D6 block.
-Output has fallen to an all time low.
+Jan 2013: Reliance has shut-in its 8th well on the Dhirubhai-1 and 3 (D1&D3) gas fields in the Krishna Godavari basin, KG-D6 block with output at an all time low.
 Reliance has drilled 22 wells on the fields but has put only 18 on production.
-The fields started gas production in 2009 and reached a peak of 20 bcm per year in Aug 2010 before water and sand ingress.
+They started gas production in 2009 and reached a peak of 20 bcm per year in Aug 2010 before water and sand ingress.
 The same problem has led to shutting of one-third of the wells on the MA oil field in the same block, onstream in Sept 2008.
-Output from MA is half its peak rate.
 Reliance has made 1 oil (MA) and 18 gas discoveries in the block.